reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ### Conclusion
 In this article, we introduced a Spring Boot REST client and REST server and looked at various capabilities of the Retrofit library.
 We took a closer look at the various components that need to be addressed to define a Retrofit client.
-Finally, we look at how to mock the Retrofit client for unit tests.
+Finally, we learnt to mock the Retrofit client for unit tests.
 In conclusion, **Retrofit along with OkHttp is an ideal library that works well with Spring and simplifies calls to a REST server.**